Tour the Regent’s Canal and discover amazing food

 Go south from Paddington Central to Hyde Park

 Just seven minutes away by bike, wheel across Hyde Park and spot the Italian Gardens, Peter Pan Statue, the pirate ship in the playground and the Princess Diana Memorial Fountain, Kensington Palace and the Serpentine.
-Take some seriously good food from one of Paddington Central’s Click & Collect retailers which includes Ayllu, Pearl Liang, Starbucks and Zizzi.
+Take some seriously good food from one of Paddington Central’s cafes and bars including wagamama, Pret, Black Sheep Coffee, Starbucks and Tossed.

 Keep your bike safe

 There are a number of places to leave your bikes in and around the Paddington Central neighbourhood.
+You can see the cycle parking on our map.
 Happy cycling!